jeanreye4/tic-tac-toe/readme.md

 ## Asking For Help

-### Open Office Hours
+### Office Hours Appointments

+Instructors will be hosting office hours between 10:00 to 12:00 and 2:00 to 4:00 each day of project week.
+Unlike normal office hours, project hours are by appointment.
+You can sign up for a 30 minute time slot, to have your project reviewed and questions answered, on the course calendar.

-Instructors will be holding open office hours on each project day from 10:00 to 12:00 and from 2:00 to 4:00.
-The normal afternoon and evening office hour schedule will **not** be observed during project week.
+The normal afternoon and evening office hours schedule will **not** be observed during project week.

 ### Github Issues